Secuter/SecuterYGOCustomCards/README.md

 The only drawback of this approach is that the image is not updated if it's modified on the repo; you have to manually delete the card(s) from the "pics" folder to download the new one.
 For changes in the card's effect, you won't even notice the difference.
 Personally, I mostly read the text beneath the card, which is bigger :smile:.
 That's why I avoid making changes to card materials, level, or ATK/DEF.
 If it's absolutely necessary, I notify the cards with these changes in the releases on GitHub.<br>

-Other developers' repositories contained in the configs file may also have additional archetypes not present on the server.<br>
+:warning: Other developers' repositories contained in the configs file may also have additional archetypes not present on the server.<br>
 Here is a list of archetypes supported on the server in addition to mine.
 | Archetype/s | Developer | Repository | Preview webite |
 | :-------: | :-------: | ---------- | :----------- |